zeichensatz/SynologyPhotosAPI/README.md

 ```

 `entry.cgi` and `query.cgi` can be used synonymously.
 Both will get the same result.

+Note: In the examples below I will only use `/photo` assuming you have set the alias for Synology Photos.
+Replace `/photo` with your alias or with the ports `5000` or `5001`.

 From the response you can see, that the part about the Synology Photos API lists the same APIs as we can find in the above mentioned files [SYNO.Foto.lib](API/SYNO.Foto.lib) and [SYNO.Fototeam.lib](API/SYNO.FotoTeam.lib):